manuel4life/AirBnB_clone/README.md

 ## Storage

-The presented classes are stored in [FileStorage](./models/engine/file_storage.py) class file.
+All classes instancse are stored or reloaded by the storage engine: [FileStorage](./models/engine/file_storage.py) class file.
-When the console is initialized, the console redirects an instance of FileStorage named storage.
+An instance of this storage engine [FileStorage](./models/engine/file_storage.py) is initialized when the [console](./console.py) is active.
-#Storage object is loaded or reloaded from any class instances stored in the
-JSON file file.json.
+Storage object is loaded or reloaded from any class instances stored in the JSON file file.json.
-Class instances are created, updated, or deleted and storage object registers changes intofile.json.
+From the console, class instances can be created, searched, updated, and destroyed.
+New instances or changes are stored in a `file.json` file.

+## Test It Locally

+To test this project locally: `git clone https://github.com/jbdanquah2/AirBnB_clone.git`.
+Move into the project folder from the command line: `mv ~/AirBnB_clone`.
+Run the `./console.py` file.
+Enter `?` or `help` for the list of commands, and `help create` for example, for details on a particular command.
+To exit the command line, enter `exit` or `ctrl + D`.
 ## Console
-The console is a CLI that allows the use of data as backend tool.
-It can be used to handle all classes predefined  previously called into `storage` object.
+The `console` is the CLI tool of the app that allows access and manipulate the Backend.
+It allows access to all classes and `storage` object.

 ### How to Use the CLI non-interactive
 To run the console in non-interactive mode: